circus-tent/chaussette/README.rst

 Chaussette
 ==========

-Chaussette is a WSGI server for Circus.
+Chaussette is a WSGI server.

 Links: